liob/betterss/README.md

-betterrs
+betterss
 ========
-betterrs is a rss proxy.
+betterss is a rss proxy.
 It tries to integrate linked articles directly into the rss feed.
-My motivation is to create betterrs is to read the whole article in my feed aggregator.
+My motivation is to create betterss is to read the whole article in my feed aggregator.

-betterrs supports rss and atom feeds.
+betterss supports rss and atom feeds.

 Requirements: